jyoti99991/COMM671_M4/README.md

 ## About Me

 Hi, I'm Jyoti Mishra
 I am an **aspiring AWS Architect** with a passion for learning and building innovative cloud solutions.
-Currently, I am exploring the vast ecosystem of **AWS services** and enhancing my skills in cloud architecture, security, and DevOps practices.
+Currently, I am exploring the vast ecosystem of **AWS services** and enhancing my skills in cloud architecture, security, and best practices.

 ## What I Do
 - 📖 **Learning AWS**: Building a strong foundation in core services like EC2, S3, Lambda, and RDS.
 - 💡 **Experimenting with Projects**: Exploring real-world use cases to apply my knowledge.
-- 🚀 **Expanding Skills**: Gaining expertise in Terraform, CloudFormation, and serverless technologies.
+- 🚀 **Expanding Skills**: Gaining expertise in Hubspot, Project Libre, and serverless technologies.

 ## My Interests
 - 🌐 Cloud computing and scalable solutions